wavhudimulaudzi/crazzyDealsFinderBot/ReadMe.md

 ### Don't forget to have fun while completing the task :)

+# Instructions to Run the CrazzyDealsBot
+I am definitely going to insult anymore 10-years of professional engineering experience here.
+I am positive you can figure out how to run the app.

+Anyway for those who doesn't want to waste time setting up the environment I have created a bash scripts `setup.sh` and `run.sh`

 # TASKS

 - Logging in: You'd probably want to use a session in requests to handle this.